 I really wanted a treat that tasted similar to the candy-filled eggs that I used to love but I didn’t want them to be sugar bombs either.

-I knew my naturally sweet carob peanut butter hummus would be the perfect filling for these dark chocolate Easter eggs!
+I knew my favorite carob peanut butter hummus would be the perfect filling for these dark chocolate Easter eggs!
 It doesn’t have any refined sugar, it’s easy to make, and it’s so creamy!
 If you don’t want to use carob powder, you can substitute 1:1 with cocoa powder.

 I used vegan dark chocolate chips for the candy egg shells because I wanted the dark chocolate Easter eggs to taste like real chocolate.
 By the time you get to the delicious carob peanut butter chickpea center, you don’t even know that you’re eating a healthish treat.

 These are my FAVORITE vegan dark chocolate chips –>

 These vegan dark chocolate Easter eggs easily rival the store-bought eggs I enjoyed when I was a kid.
 Honestly, I think they’re super delicious and kids and adults (vegan or not) alike will love them too.